spiral/docs/component/storage.md

 $moved  = $firstBucket->move('backup.txt', 'to.txt', $secondBucket);
 ```

+> Please note that when a file is moved (or copied) from a bucket with private
+> permissions to a distribution with public permissions, the visibility of the
+> file will also change to the one corresponding to this bucket.

 ### Delete

 To delete a file, just use the `delete()` method.
 This method accepts an